irap93/FundQuantitativeMethods/docs/02-scientificmethod.md

 # or you can install a bunch of packages at one time
 # Libraries to install
-packages <- c("data.table", "tidyverse", "rjags", "MCMCvis", "ggExtra", "devtools")# List of packages to check/install
+packages <- c("data.table", "tidyverse", "MCMCvis", "ggExtra", "devtools")# List of packages to check/install

 # Function to check and install packages
 install_if_missing = function(pkg) {